 You can display information to help you solve common problems using the projector's Help system.

-- 1. Turn on the projector. - 2.
-Press the Help button on the projector or the remote control.
+- 1. Turn on the projector.

+- 2. Press the Home button on the projector or the remote control.

+- 3. Use the arrow buttons to select Help.

+- 4. Press Enter.

 You see the Help menu.